jp00p/AGIMUS/README.md

 - Add reaction
 - Manage messages

+Also for the Slash Commands you'll need to enable the `applications.commands` Scope for your bot _Application_ via the OAuth2 URL Generator.
+Instructions for how to do this are available through this video at the 58 second timestamp: https://youtu.be/ygc-HdZHO5A?t=58

 ## Commands

 Bot commands are triggered by typing an exclamation point followed by a command.
 Commands must be defined in the [configuration.json](configuration.json) file, a python file in the [commands directory](commands), and an import line added to [main.py](main.py).